Burton upon Trent: Toponymy

 The name Burton upon Trent derives from the meaning "a settlement at a fortified place" along the River Trent and dates from the 8th century.

+According to the town's charter the official name of the town is Burton upon Trent.
+However, the form 'Burton-on-Trent' is used for the post town by Royal Mail and for the town's railway station.

 History

-Rykneld Street, a Roman road, ran north-east through what later became the parish of Burton, linking camps at Letocetum (Wall), near Lichfield and Derventio (Little Chester) near Derby.
+Rykneld Street, a Roman road, ran north-east through what later became the parish of Burton, linking settlements at Letocetum (Wall), near Lichfield and Derventio (Little Chester) near Derby.

 Between 666 and 669 Wilfrid, the pro-Roman bishop of York, exercised episcopal functions in Mercia, whose Christian king, Wulfhere, gave him land in various places, on which he established monasteries.
 Burton was almost certainly one of the sites: the name Andresey given to an island in the river Trent near the parish church means "Andrew's isle" and refers to a church there dedicated to St Andrew.
 The island is associated with the legend of St Modwen or Modwenna, an Irish abbess.
 It is likely that any surviving religious house would have been destroyed during the Danish incursion into the area in 874.
 Place names indicate Scandinavian influence, and several personal names of Scandinavian origin were still used in the area in the early 12th century.
 In 1003 a Benedictine abbey was established on a new site on the west bank of the Trent at Burton by Wulfric Spott, a thegn.
 He is known to have been buried in the abbey cloister in 1010, alongside his wife.

 Burton Abbey was mentioned in the Domesday Book of 1086, where it was said to control lands in Appleby Magna in Leicestershire, and Mickleover, Winshill, Stapenhill, Coton in the Elms, Ca(u)ldwell (in Stapenhill Parish) and Ticknall, all then in Derbyshire.
 The monastery was the most important in Staffordshire and by the 1530s had the highest revenue.
 It is known that there were frequent Royal visits to the abbey, including those by William I, Henry II and Edward I. In the 12th and 13th centuries, streets were laid out off the west side of High Street, the earliest being New Street, which stretched from the abbey gates towards the line of Ryknild Street.
 Horninglow Street at the north end of High Street was part of a major east–west route using the bridge over the river.